vislies/template/README.md

 Typically, the first thing you need to do when you want to build a specific repository is to make sure that you have all the packages and plugins necessary.
-To update jupyter on local machine, be in this repositories root directory and run:
+To update Jekyll on local machine, be in this repositories root directory and run:

 ``` sh
 bundle install
 ```

-You probably need to run this with root perissions (i.e. `sudo`).
+You may need to run this with root perissions (i.e. `sudo`).

 Once you have done this, you should be able to run the Jekyll server, which will build the html pages and start a simple web server.